Skip to content

 Finding a quality used car lift for sale

+This is a tricky chore because you have no way of knowing how a previous owner used a lift.
+The same thing happens when you buy a used car from a private seller.
+They'll always tell you it "runs like new," and you might just get a good discount, but is that worth losing a warranty and possibly getting defective equipment?
+If you know what to look for, getting a quality lift might not be an issue.
 For one, does the lift you're looking at pass the eye test?
 Badly scratched paint and dents could just be cosmetic wear and tear, but they might indicate a careless owner.
 If they're careless about the appearance and upkeep of their equipment, are they careless about doing maintenance?
 If a lift passes the eye test, walk around and look at the cables, sheaves, lifting arms, carriages, etc. It's also worth inspecting the hydraulic cylinder(s), if possible.
 Any signs of warped or defective parts should cause you to reject the lift outright.
 Thoroughly inspect all steel parts for signs of cracking or fracturing.
 If the wire ropes, sheaves and hydraulic systems are all properly cared for and in good condition, and you don't see signs of undue stress on the columns or concrete, you might be looking at a quality lift.
 If the well-kept used lift is made by BendPak, that's another great sign of quality!